sahirmemon/engineering-onboarding-handbooks/frontend/README.md

 Starting a new job can be filled with the feeling of uncertainty.
 Below checklist is aimed at guiding you through your first week at Pager, and helping you keep track of all the things that need to happen during this important period.

 **General meetings:**
-- [ ] IT Orientation with Mike Bogart
+- [ ] IT Orientation with Erika Williams
 - [ ] Security Orientation with Alexander Miller
 - [ ] Pager Orientation with Ryon Burell